 Toothaches can come on quickly and painfully, and be very debilitating.
-A toothache is normally an indicator of a more serious problem that will require a visit to the dentist to fix.
+They don’t just happen for no reason though – a toothache is normally an indicator of another underlying problem with the teeth or gums that will require a visit to the dentist to get under control.

-To help manage the pain, there are several effective home remedies that will help ease your toothache before your dentist appointment.
+To help manage the pain in the meantime, there are several effective home remedies that will help ease your toothache before your dentist appointment.

 What causes a toothache?

 - A dull ache to a sharp pain in or around the tooth

 - Leaking fluid from the tooth

 Toothaches can occur for numerous reasons that are best identified with a thorough oral exam and diagnostic tests.
 This will allow your dentist to accurately determine the source of the pain, so they can advise on the best way to treat it.